cooperdk/Multicompare/README.md

 2.  **Compilation:** It runs Nuitka with optimized flags (hiding the console on Windows, bundling Numpy/Tkinter).
 3.  **Output:** The final executable is placed in the **`scripts/`** folder (or `scripts/dist_mac` on macOS).

-### 3. Building the Linux executable using Dockerfile
+### 3. Building the Linux executable manually or using Dockerfile

-On Windows, you need to have Docker Desktop installed on running.
+If you do it manually, you know what you're doing and know which build tools you require.

+For building using a Docker container:

-On Linux, open your terminal in the project root and build the dockerfile using:
+* Open your terminal in the project root and build the dockerfile using:
 ```bash
 docker build -t multicompile-linux .
 ```
-Then, run the container, mapping your local project root to the container's /app/ folder.
+* Then, run the container, mapping your local project root to the container's /app/ folder.
 The container will then deliver the GUI-based app in your project folder (possibly in scripts/).
 Use the command:
 ```bash
 docker run --rm -v ${PWD}:/app multicompile-linux
 ```